SoftSec-KAIST/Reassessor/README.md

 ========

 [Reassessor](https://github.com/SoftSec-KAIST/Reassessor) is an automated tool to search symbolization errors from reassembler-generated assembly files.
+At a high level, `Reassessor` searches errors by diffing the compiler generated-assembly file and reassembly file.
 The details of the algorithm in our paper "Reassembly is Hard: A Reflection on Challenges and Strategies" will appear in USENIX Security 2023.

 # Install

+`Reassessor` currently works on only Linux machine and we tested on Ubuntu 18.04 and Ubuntu 20.04.

 ### 1. Clone `Reassessor`

 ```
 $ git clone https://github.com/SoftSec-KAIST/Reassessor
 $ cd Reassessor